-One of the many things included in the Cigarette Box Dance and Rap was a group of guys in Tour de France outfits and helmets making their bicycles dance.
+One of the many things included in the Yi People's Cigarette Box Dance and Rap was a group of guys in Tour de France outfits and helmets making their bicycles dance.
 They were pretty good.

 A few weeks later, Yunnan's annual dinner specifically for those designated Foreign Experts was held.
 Eleven of us, through the efforts of our host institutions, received gold-colored Friend of Yunnan medals, a handshake from the Vice Governor, and a good dinner.
 I somehow received the honor of giving a speech on behalf of the recipients.
 I spoke, one paragraph at a time, each then translated by Aretha Liu, chief translator for the bureau in charge, about my conservation project.
 (Ms. Liu had a student in the old days who suggested that Aretha would be a good name if Ms. Liu wanted to take an English name, which she did; and incidentally Aretha introduced the Vice-Governor as "Her Highness, the Vice-Governor of Yunnan Province.")